phanx-wow/ClassColors/README.txt

 also update it during or after that event. !ClassColors stores custom class colors in saved variables, and may not have been loaded before your addon.
-Because CUSTOM_CLASS_COLORS is a standard and can be implemented by any addon, you should avoid listing “!ClassColors” as a dependency (optional or otherwise) for your addon.
+Because CUSTOM_CLASS_COLORS is a standard and can be implemented by any addon, you should avoid listing !ClassColors as a dependency (optional or otherwise) for your addon.

 Detailed API documentation can be found here: